// feature · measure

 See the keywords you matched, and the ones you missed.

-Most resume scoring tools give you a number out of 100 and a cheerful "improve your score" button.
+Most resume scoring tools hand you a single number and a cheerful "improve your score" button.
 We give you the list.
-These 22 keywords came out of the JD.
-Your resume matches 18 of them.
-These are the 4 it does not.
+Here are the keywords that came out of the JD.
+Here are the ones your resume already matches.
+Here are the ones it does not.
 What you do next is up to you.

 In · JD + your resume